brannerchinese/rc_study_plans/sections/os_chinese_input_methods_linux.md

 export QT_IM_MODULE=ibus
 ```

-To Maté System => Personal => Startup Applications: adde:
+To Maté System =>Preferences =>  Personal => Startup Applications: added:

  * ibus-daemon
  * mate-terminal

 As long as `ibus-daemon` runs first (and it must run in Maté, not in the Chrome terminal tab before Maté starts), then either `ibus-setup` can be run from the command line or you can select System => Preferences => Other => IBus preferences, to configure.
+I set "Next input method" to `<Control>space`.
 IBus is not ideal, because the characters in the selection panel are very small, but it's usable.

 Ibus-chewing instructions here: https://github.com/definite/ibus-chewing/blob/master/USER-GUIDE.
 I haven't learned these yet.